schoolofcities/yellowknife/blog.md

 ## Acknowledgements

-Big thank yous to Rebecca Alty for her thoughts and feedback, Teresa Lau for help on the green space map, Remus Herteg for help on the household C02 map, and Q for help on commuting map.
+Big thank yous to Rebecca Alty for her thoughts and feedback, Teresa Lau for help on the green-space maps, Remus Herteg for help on the household C02 map, and Qi-Sheng Chen for help on commuting map.